-Cut out the slit on the leftward or right side of the back body for the left or right connection and the slit on the bottom left or right side of the back body for the bottom left or right connection with a pair of nippers.
+Cut out the slit on bottom right side of bush body for bottom right connection with a pair of nippers.

+• For Left or Right Take off Cap and cut out the slit on left or right side of bush body for the left or right connection with a pair of nippers.